petersmith-hun/domino-deployment-orchestration/README.md

 ```

 Important fact, that this time the executor user and arguments parameter have no effect.
 That's because these settings should be handled by
 your service unit file.
-However executor user should still be specified as the executable binary file will be `chown`-ed to that user during
+However, executor user should still be specified as the executable binary file will be `chown`-ed to that user during
 deployment.
 Below you'll find a matrix of the required parameters for each execution types, but Domino CLI can also help you in properly
 configuring your registrations.